shamshubham/Image-search-engine/README.md

 2. **Replace API Key**:

-   Replace the `accessKey` variable in the JavaScript file with your own Unsplash API access key:
+   Insert your Unsplash API access key in the JavaScript file:

    ```javascript
    const accessKey = "YOUR_ACCESS_KEY_HERE";